Frequently Asked Questions

 Who participates in the National Agency's visits?

-Depending on whether the installation to be visited is under federal or state competency, visits are made by the honourary director of the Federal Agency or the honourary members of the Joint Commission of the States respectively and are accompanied by a research assistant of the secretariat.
+Depending on whether the installation to be visited is under federal or state competency, visits are made by the honourary members of the Federal Agency or the honourary members of the Joint Commission of the States respectively and are accompanied by a research assistant of the secretariat.

 The National Agency may have independent experts and interpreters accompany it during its visits.